areen-b/secure-communication-system/README.md

 java RSAKeyGenerator
 ```

-To generate the sender/receiver public/private keypairs.
-Distribute the keys as necessary, though the demo will work with both keys on a single computer.
+to generate the sender/receiver public/private keypairs.
+Distribute the keys as necessary, although the demo will work with both keys on a single computer.

 In `message.txt`, create any text message to be encrypted and sent to the receiver.
 Then run: